 Visit the mound of glory, an incredible Soviet-era monument to WW2 that greets visitors on their way from the airport.
 In the past, it has been symbolically visited by high profile visitors to the country such as Fidel Castro.

 We’ll then experience the Belarussian train system as we catch the afternoon train to Brest which should take around three hours and will take us right next to the Polish border.

 Check into our nearby hotel on arrival and head out for dinner and a few beers at Traktor on the lake which is home to flights of vodka including a locally infamous horseradish variant.

 Overnight in Brest.

+After breakfast at the hotel, our first stop will be at the Brest Fortress or Hero Fortress as it is often known.
 A 19th Century Russian Fortress, this spectacular example of Soviet architecture is now a war memorial commemorating the first battles of WWII featuring two of the most amazing Soviet monuments in the former USSR.